 When you request a staging consultation, you benefit from design suggestions complete with recommended vendors and service providers at substantial savings.
-Typically, the discounts help offset the cost of the staging service.
-Design strategies are derived from the latest research on what buyers expect and what changes will yield the greatest Return on Investment for the price point of the home.
+Staging and design strategies are derived from the latest research on what buyers expect and what changes will yield the greatest Return on Investment for the price point of the home.

 For homes that are already furnished, a staging consult will help you focus your time on what needs immediate attention for the home to sell.
 This is a great service for “do-it-yourself” home owners who have the time and energy to follow an action plan.
-However, if once you pay for a staging consultation, you decide you want professional hands-on staging instead, the cost of the consultation will be applied to the staging fee.
+However, if once you pay for a staging consultation, you decide you want additional professional hands-on staging, an additional staging service can be scheduled.
 Front Range Stage will implement the agreed upon action plan and transform your home right before your eyes using many of the items you already have.

 For vacant homes, the initial consult is a separate fee that includes a complete walkthrough of the home with recommended changes, taking measurements, developing the staging plan, and getting all estimates for the cost of staging as well as any rental items required.
 You’ll know the total cost of staging to include monthly fees before you sign a contract with Front Range Stage.
 The additional hands-on staging fee includes furniture placement, staging of all accessories, art, custom floral or plant arrangements, and de-staging once the home sells.
-Quality home furnishings are used to enhance noteworthy rooms and highlight architectural features.
+New and fresh home furnishings specifically selected for your style of home are used to enhance noteworthy rooms and highlight architectural features.

 Colorado Springs Home Staging FAQ’s…